How should nurse practitioners list their credentials?

-One of the most common questions asked by new nurse practitioners is about the proper way to list professional degrees and credentials.
+One of the most common questions asked by new nurse practitioners is: "How do I list my new NP credentials?"
 The display of your degrees and credentials on the signage in your practice setting, on your business cards, and on the medication prescriptions you write is an important mechanism for conveying your qualifications to the public and to other healthcare professionals.
 Standardizing the presentation of NP credentials helps ensure that patients, colleagues, third-party payers and state and federal policy making bodies understand the scope of practice and the preparation and qualifications of nurse practitioners.

-This post reports on recommendations from the two certifying bodies for family nurse practitioners and adult gerontology nurse practitioners (primary care focus): the American Association of Nurse Practitioners Certification Board (AANPCB) and the American Nurses Credentialing Center (ANCC).
+This article summarizes recommendations from the two certifying bodies for family nurse practitioners and adult gerontology primary care nurse practitioners: the American Academy of Nurse Practitioners Certification Board (AANPCB) and the American Nurses Credentialing Center (ANCC).

 In its credential brochure for nurses of all levels, titled How to Display Your Credentials, ANCC states that the preferred order of credentials for nurses is:

 - national certifications

 Your highest educational degree should appear first, according to the ANCC guidance.
 An educational degree is a credential that, except in an extreme circumstance, is permanent.
 The educational degrees earned by NPs entering practice today are master’s in nursing (MSN) or doctoral degrees (doctor of nursing practice, DNP).
 The ANCC recommends omitting your BSN if you have doctorate and master’s degrees.

 Next in the order is licensure.
 This reflects what is required for practice in the state where you work.
 Most states issue licenses to NPs with terminology that reflects the way the state designates nurse practitioners (see number 3).